alexmeise/alexmeise.github.io/projects.md

 ## Current Role
 ### Technical
-* Suport heterogeneous client's CLOUD infrastrucure: whole lifecycle.
+* Support heterogeneous client's CLOUD infrastrucure: whole lifecycle.
 Mainly AWS but also GCP.

 * Deploy new infrastructure environments and solve complexities, find solutions to technical problems with creativity.
 Maintain/Take On cloud infrastructure and try to automate everything.

 * Setup, secure, configure and maintain Kubernetes clusters and Modules.
 Upgrade clusters and addons.
 Fight with deprecations.
 Evolve systems and solutions, share the knowledge.

 * Strong focus on infrastructure as code and Configuration Management.
 Not only deploy infra as code but also make it easy for someone else to repeat.
 Document your decisions.

 * High Availability, Monitoring, build reliable systems that auto scale and auto heal.

 ### Soft
 * Lead Projects and areas of expertise when needed and be able to transfer the knowledge during the process/afterwards.

-* Reliability and Accountability: I need to get involved.
+* Reliability and accountability: I need to get involved.

-* TeamWork: Discuss solutions with team mates to find the best way forward.
-Collaborate, Mentor, Help, Participate.
+* Teamwork: discuss solutions with team mates to find the best way forward. collaborate, mentor, help, participate, learn.

 * Maintain a good a healhty relationship between technical and business/comunication skills.

 ## Previous Experience - Until 2019.
 ### Technical